Closures & Hours Changes

 Thinking about and waiting for a transplant can affect you emotionally.
-You may find it helpful to see a psychiatrist, psychologist, or a licensed mental health counselor about your transplant.
+You may find it helpful to see a psychiatrist, a psychologist, or a licensed mental health counselor about your transplant.

 If you are told that you are not a good candidate for organ transplant, find out if there are other treatments for your condition.
 Many people can live for years with serious health conditions.